exercism/python/exercises/practice/wordy/.approaches/introduction.md

 ```

 This solution imports methods from the `operator` module, and uses them in a dictionary/lookup map.
-Like the first approach, it uses a [try-except][handling-exceptions] block for handling unknown operators.
+Like the first approach, it uses a [`try-except`][handling-exceptions] block for handling unknown operators.
-It also uses a [list-comprehension][list-comprehension] to create the parsed "formula" and employs [concept: unpacking and multiple assignment](/tracks/python/concepts/unpacking-and-multiple-assignment).
+It also uses a [list comprehension][list-comprehension] to create the parsed "formula" and employs [concept:python/unpacking-and-multiple-assignment]().

 For more details and options, take a look at the [Import Callables from the Operator Module][approach-import-callables-from-operator] approach.